Ayutthaya Historical Park: A Day Trip From Bangkok

 Ayutthaya Historical Park, Thailand

-Today the city attracts tourists from all over the world, most arrive from Bangkok for a day trip but many visitors stay for a few days in one of the many guesthouses or hostels.
+Today Ayutthaya Historical Park attracts tourists from all over the world, most arrive from Bangkok for a day trip but many visitors stay for a few days in one of the many guesthouses or hostels.
 I have visited Ayutthaya twice, once as a day trip from Bangkok and more recently as an overnight trip.
 To be honest, as much as I enjoyed exploring the historical sites, I was not so impressed with the city itself, I found the centre of town to be extremely busy and found the constant harassment of tuk-tuks to be quite tiresome!
 In my opinion unless you are specifically interested in exploring the sites in more detail, a day trip will give you more than enough time to explore the area.

 If you do want to stay for a few days then I can highly recommend the Yim Whan Hostel, for only 700 Baht (£16) a night, you can have a double room with balcony.
 It also houses a great coffee shop downstairs with the most amazing cakes!
 For booking hostels I recommend Hostel World or Booking.com for budget hotels, but if you are looking for something a bit more fancy then use Hostel.com, not only will you get great deals on hotels but they also offer 1 free night stay for every 10 nights booked!

-How to get to Ayutthaya:
+Ayutthaya Historical Park: How to get there

 Ayutthaya can be easily reached from Bangkok.
 You can either get one of the many tourist minivans, the train or by an organised tour.
 Once in Ayutthaya you will be met with many tuk-tuks waiting to drive you around the sites.
-All charge a flat hourly rate around 200-300 Baht with pre-organised routes available, however these rates and routes can be negotiated with the driver.
+All charge a flat hourly rate around 200-300 Baht with pre-organised routes available; however these rates and routes can be negotiated with the driver.
 3 hours should be plenty of time to see the best sites.
 If you are feeling energetic you can also get yourself a map and hire a bicycle for around 100 Baht, however be warned, the sites can feel quite a distance away when dealing with the hot summer sun!

 Bangkok to Ayutthaya by bus: